RedBeardLab/rediSQL/README.md

    4) "ccc"
 127.0.0.1:6379>
 ```

+## Telemetrics and commercial product

+From version 1.0.0 we move away from an open-core model where some features where not released as open source to a different model that force not-paying user to send telemetrics data to our servers.
+This allow us to release all the features of RediSQL as open source while retaining our possibilities to fund the project.
+[The full announcement on our blog][release-1.0.0].

+Of course the telemetrics data are not sensible (it is the result of the `REDISQL.STATISTICS` command) and we took all the precaution to allow smooth operation of the telementrics, [more details in the technical blog post.][redisql-telemetrics]

+The main idea behind forced telemetrics is that small users won’t be bothered by them too much.
+Moreover they usually have the resource, knowledge and will to set up their own firewall and invest time instead of money.

+All the other users can instead use the PRO version, the PRO version does not requires any connectivity to our servers, all the telemetrics part is simply not compiled into the code.

+We hope to have strike a good balance with this new policy.

+For a company is a bargain to just paid to don’t have one more thing to keep track of.

+For small users we allow them to use all the PRO features of RediSQL while just requiring a little more time and attention, of course small users can purchase the PRO version as well.

+The PRO version -- no telemetrics required -- version of RediSQL [can be purchased on our store][store].

 ## Documentation

 The complete API are explained in the official documentation that you can access here: [API References][api]